 Guyton, Fox, and Sisk (1991) found that an 8-week summer residency program followed by a 1-year supervised internship had no greater impact on teachers' perceptions of efficacy than did a traditional pre-service program.
 On the other hand, in a study of involving 24 prospective elementary teachers, Volkman, Scheffler, and Dana (1992) investigated the effects of field-based reflective practice on prospective teachers' sense of efficacy.
 Twelve of the prospective teachers were assigned to the treatment group, and another 12 to the control group.
 The participants in the treatment group kept journals and met with the graduate teaching assistant after each lesson that was observed to make sense of the problematic situation.
 They also met biweekly with other prospective teachers in the treatment group to discuss problems and solutions.
 At the end of the 4- week experiment, the prospective teachers in the treatment group had higher scores on a measure of their sense of efficacy.
 The authors concluded that sharing experiences made the prospective teachers in the treatment group more efficacious.
 In a study by Sills (1993), participation in Outward Bound courses resulted in significant increases in teachers' sense of efficacy in female participants.

 METHODOLOGY

 Participants

-The participants were 316 college students from the teacher education program at the Malay Women Teacher Training College - of these 139 were KPLI pre-service teachers and 177 KDPM pre-service teachers.
+The participants were 139 KPLI pre-service teachers from the teacher education program at the Malay Women Teacher Training.
 All participants were Malay women and were recruited on a voluntary basis.

 Procedure